RyanCavanaugh/dts-writing/structure.md

 This guide covers how to identify common library patterns, and how to write definition files which correspond to that pattern.

+Each type of major library structuring pattern has a corresponding file in the `templates` directory.
+You can start with these templates to help you get going faster.

 # Identifying Kinds of Libraries

 First, we'll review the kinds of libraries TypeScript definition files can represent.